enockopokugyamfi/bcg-data-science-forage-project/README.md

 ├── clean_data_after_eda.csv
 └── data_for_predictions.csv
 ```
 **Note:** The notebooks and files with “Model_Answer” in their names contain the reference solutions provided by BCG.
 These are intended to illustrate how an industry data science team might approach the same problem.
-Your own notebooks show my personal reasoning and implementation, allowing comparison with the industry-style approach.
+The others notebooks show my personal reasoning and implementation, allowing comparison with the industry-style approach.